stat545ubc-2023/mda-Fanny-Dupont/Milestone2/README.md

 ## File description

 The [README.md](./README.md/) file includes a description of the project.
-The [milestone2.Rmd](./Milestone2/milestone2.Rmd) file and its markdown format.
+The [milestone2.Rmd](./Milestone2/milestone2.Rmd) file and its markdown format, provide my code.
 The code explores the dataset **vancouver_trees** and can be previewed through Github.
-The additionnal [output](./output) file contains the summary table that I made from Task 1 (Age variable per area) and the estimates obtained after fitting a linear model to the age of trees.
+The additional [output](./output) file contains the summary table that I made from Task 1 (Age variable per area) and the estimates obtained after fitting a linear model to the age of trees.

 During the analysis, I go through **4** Tasks, to answer the following questions: